Larry Jansen: Early life

 Lawrence Jansen was born in Verboort, Oregon, on July 16, 1920.
-He was raised in the community of Verboort located near Forest Grove in Washington County where he graduated from Verboort High School in 1938.
+He was raised in the same community, located near Forest Grove in Washington County, graduating from Verboort High School in 1938.
 While still in school Jansen started his baseball career playing semi-pro ball.
 In 1940 Jansen was discovered by a scout and started playing for the Salt Lake City Bees, a Class C club at that time.
 Jansen married the former Eileen Vandehey that year, and they had 10 children.
 In 1941, he started playing for the San Francisco Seals in the Pacific Coast League, but in 1943, given the choice between being drafted to fight in World War II or taking a deferment to work on the family dairy farm back in Oregon, he chose the latter.
 He played semi-pro ball there part-time and returned to the Seals late in the 1945 season.